giros-dit/containerlab-telemetry-testbed/README.md

 ### Creating YANG-Push subscriptions to telemetry data through the NETCONF protocol

-In this testbed, `YANG-Push` ([RFC 8641](https://datatracker.ietf.org/doc/html/rfc8641)) subscriptions can be triggered to telemetry data from the Cisco IOS XE CSR1000v network devices, which support YANG data modeling language, via the NETCONF protocol.
+In this testbed, `YANG-Push` ([RFC 8641](https://datatracker.ietf.org/doc/html/rfc8641)) subscriptions can be triggered to monitor telemetry data from the Cisco IOS XE CSR1000v network devices, which support YANG data modeling language, via the NETCONF protocol.
 A NETCONF client Python library called [`ncclient`](https://ncclient.readthedocs.io/en/latest/) is used which supports all operations and capabilities defined by NETCONF ([RFC 6241](https://datatracker.ietf.org/doc/html/rfc6241)).
 This library allows to create dynamic susbcription to YANG modeled data by means of RPC operations in order to receive notifications.
 The subscription can be of the _on-change_ type or _periodic_ type, and depending on the data to subscribe to, one type of subscription or another will be accepted (see the [Known limitations about YANG-Push](#known-limitations-about-yang-push) section for more details).

-There is a simple Python script [`ncclient-scripts/csr-create-subscription.py`](ncclient-scripts/csr-create-subscription.py) which allows you to make on-change or periodic subscriptions to an XPath of a specific YANG model for a Cisco IOS XE CSR1000v node.
+There is a simple Python script [`ncclient-scripts/csr-create-subscription.py`](ncclient-scripts/csr-create-subscription.py) which allows you to make _on-change_ or _periodic_ subscriptions to an [_XPath_](https://www.w3.org/TR/1999/REC-xpath-19991116/) filter for a specific YANG model for a Cisco IOS XE CSR1000v node.
 The script allows parameterizing the container name of the network device, the XPath, the type of subscription, and the time of the subscription period in centiseconds in the case of periodic subscriptions.

 To create a `YANG-Push` subscription, run the Python script as follows:
 ```